paigemorfitt/MODStoRDF.github.io/field_language.md

 </tr>
 <tr>
 	<th>Recommended Controlled Vocabulary</th>
-	<td>[here]</td>
+	<td>MARC Standard language code list, or spoken language spelling of language</td>
 </tr>
 <tr>
 	<th>Notes</th>
 	<td>
 		<ul>
-			<li>For multilingual material, include all languages, including English</li>
+			<li>For multilingual material, include all languages, including English, </li>
-			<li>Exception is made to include "English" in field when the collection is bilingual and to help distinguish from non-English materials within the collection.</li>
-			<li>For specific use case, see Mastersheet guidelines.</li>
 	<li>May use phonetic spelling of language if non-Latin characters are used</li>
-			<li>Newspapers indicate language of content, including English language</li>
+	<li>Exception is made to include "English" in field when the collection is bilingual and to help distinguish from non-English materials within the collection, and for the use in Newspapers</li>
+	<li>Language of technical metadata is defaulted to "English".in Drupal.
+The technical language has to be uniform across all back-end elements</li>
+	<li>Make sure to capitalize language</li>
+	<li>For specific use cases, see Mastersheet guidelines.</li>
 		</ul>
 	</td>
 </tr>